-The power cord (or shore power cord) connects your RV to an external power receptacle.
-This heavy duty cord has a dual purpose.
+The power cord (or shore power cord) is used to connect your RV to a suitable external power receptacle.
+When connected, this heavy duty cord will both CARRY electricity to, and GROUND your RV.

-- It carries voltage and current to your RV from the external power receptacle, and - Grounds your RV electrical system through the external power receptacle.
+BEFORE connecting your power cord ALWAYS:

-ALWAYS use a Line Monitor/Outlet Tester (customer supplied) to test the external power receptacle or electrical box BEFORE connecting your power cord.

-NEVER connect the power cord if the line monitor indicates REVERSE POLARITY or an OPEN GROUND.
+- TEST the external power receptacle or electrical box with a Line Monitor / Outlet Tester (customer supplied). - DO NOT connect the power cord if the Line Monitor indicates REVERSE POLARITY or an OPEN GROUND.